ajaybhupathiraju/Customer-Sales-Analysis/README.md

  ![alt text](/images/Top10_Netsales_increased_2020_21.jpg)

-2. What are the top 5 countries in terms of net sales in 2021?
+2. What are the top 5 customers in terms of net sales in 2021?

    | Customer        | 2021 NetSales (in millions)|
    | -------------   | -------------              |